yuanbei/Nars-Wiki/Backward-Inference.md

 ### Planning and skill acquisition

-A **goal** is a sentence containing an event that the system desires to realize.
+A **goal** is a sentence containing an event that the system desires to realize, as described in [Procedural Inference](https://github.com/opennars/opennars/wiki/Procedural-Inference).
 Backward inference in procedural inference is similar to the one discussed above.
 Given goal *G* and judgment *J*, if *J* provides a direct solution to *G*, that is its truth-value indicates that *G* has been achieved, then nothing is needed to be done (trivial case).
 Otherwise *G'* is derived such that *G* can be derived from *J* and *G'*.

 The backward inference in procedural inference corresponds to planning in a sense that for a goal G, group of operations is found to accomplish G. These operations are joined by the connectors to form compound operations, as described in [Procedural Inference](https://github.com/opennars/opennars/wiki/Procedural-Inference).
 If the same goal appears repeatedly, the corresponding plan is remembered, and the system acquires a new skill.